Nareshkashigaon/todo_app/README.md

 # React + Vite
+Here is Live todoApp Link -- https://todonaresh.netlify.app/

+-- To clone This Todo App Website step 1-- Clone the repository step 2-- Install the dependencies using npm install (make sure you have node installed in your system) step 3-- Start the development server using npm run dev step 4-- Open your browser and navigate to http://localhost:5173 <-- this is the default port where vite will run

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.